 The morning light you had not yet made.

-In contrast to the Sumerian theory of kingship, Ebla’s king was an elected ruler, so did not claim authority from above.
-He was a monotheist inasmuch as he recognised only one father deity, El, but a polytheist in preferentially worshipping his children, notably El’s son Hadad.
-The document is therefore not evidence his children, notably El’s son Hadad.
-The document is therefore evidence not that the tradition was pristine, only that it was less corrupted by Sumerian ideas than it became.
+In contrast to Sumerian kings, Ebla’s king was an elected ruler, so did not claim authority from above.
+He was a monotheist inasmuch as he recognised only one father deity, but a polytheist in preferentially worshipping his children, notably Hadad.
+The document is not therefore evidence that the tradition was pristine, only that it was less corrupted by Sumerian ideas than it later was.
 Whether Melchizedek worshipped other gods is not known.
 By this time, c.
-1870 BC, few places can have resisted the new ideology, which seemed to bring the numinous closer to humanity, exalted the sons of God as gods in their own right, ascribed to them powers within creation to bless and to curse, and even invented personalities, histories and genealogies for them.
-But Genesis suggests that Melchi- zedek still preserved the Genesis tradition intact.
-He was the priest of the one to whom all gods owed their existence.
-He was unlike other priests and kings, and probably it was from him that Abraham learned about the deity Ya who had appeared and spoken to him, as he had, once, to Noah, and Enoch, and Cain.
+1870 BC, few places can have resisted the new ideology that seemed to bring the numinous closer to humanity, exalted the sons of God as gods in their own right, ascribed to them powers within creation to bless and to curse, and even invented personalities, histories and genealogies for them.
+But Melchizedek, it seems, still preserved the Genesis tradition intact.
+He was priest of the one to whom all gods owed their existence, and probably it was from him that Abraham learned about the deity Yah who had appeared and spoken to him, as he had once to Noah, Enoch and Cain.

-In 1872 George Smith, an assistant Assyriologist at the British Museum, was working on one of the many cuneiform tablets found two decades earlier in the royal libraries at Nineveh.
-As he began to decipher the text, written in Akkadian, the language of Upper Mesopotamia, rather than Sumerian, he realised with excitement that it told of a flood similar to Noah’s flood.
-The following month he announced the discovery in a lecture to the Biblical Archaeology Society.
-Also in the audience were the Prime Minister, the archbishop of Canterbury and numerous newspapermen.
+In November 1872 George Smith, an Assyriologist at the British Museum, was working on one of the many cuneiform tablets found two decades earlier in the royal libraries at Nineveh.
+As he began to decipher the text, written in Akkadian, the language of Upper Mesopotamia, he realised to his amazement that it told of a flood similar to Noah’s flood.
+The following month he announced his discovery in a lecture to the Biblical Archaeology Society.
+Also in the audience were the Prime Minister, the archbishop of Canterbury and several newspapermen.
 Uppermost were two questions.
 Was the story younger or older than the book of Genesis?
 And who had borrowed from whom – the Mesopotamians from the Hebrews, or the Hebrews from the Mesopotamians?
-Even before they knew that Gilgamesh was the older composition, archaeologists and theologians were agreed that the Hebrews must have borrowed from the Mesopotamians – or rather, stolen, since they disguised their plagiarism.
+Even before they knew that Gilgamesh was the older composition, archaeologists and theologians agreed that the Hebrews must have borrowed from the Mesopotamians – indeed stolen from them, seeing that they had concealed their plagiarism.

-Subsequently, the tablet was established to be part of a much longer work about Gilgamesh, king of Uruk.
-Named after its hero, the epic exists in several versions, some going back to the Old Babylonian period (1700–1400 BC).
-Gilgamesh is a historical figure from the mid third millennium and introduced as the king who ‘restored the cult-centres destroyed in the Deluge’, as if the Deluge had been a relatively recent event.
+SAfter further study, the tablet was established to be part of a much longer work about Gilgamesh, king of Uruk.
+Named after its hero, the epic exists in several versions, some going back to the 2nd millennium.
+Gilgamesh, a historical figure from the mid 3rd millennium, is introduced as the king who ‘restored the cult-centres destroyed in the Deluge’, as if the Deluge had been a relatively recent event.
 Towards the end of the poem he meets Utnapishtim, the Noah-like survivor of the disaster, and it is he who tells about the event.
 Here the narrative derives from another Akkadian poem, Atrahasis, not discovered until 1985.
-Like Genesis, though still composed as epic rather than as straight history, it places the Deluge in the context of a much more distant time.
+Like Genesis, though still composed as epic rather than straight history, that work places the Deluge in the context of a much more distant time.

 On discovering that he has been thwarted Ellil is furious.
 Ea propitiates him by instituting less drastic measures to limit the post-flood population: famine, wild animals, war, baby-snatching by demons.
-In the Gilgamesh version one man, Atrahasis (Utnapishtim) himself, is granted immortality.
+Death from old age was not enough, an indication, supported by the fantastic ages of the Sumerian King List, that men before the Flood lived to much greater ages than now.
+In the Gilgamesh version one man, Utnapishtim himself, is granted immortality.

-Thus a third possibility, not considered by most scholars, is that Atrahasis and Genesis are similar because they derived from a tradition common to both peoples.
-Although Genesis is the younger of the two texts and thus even further away from the historical Deluge, factually it is much closer.
-Aware that polytheism had distorted the truth about God and the history of the world, the author was careful not to fictionalise or embellish.
-By contrast, pagan literature was promiscuous.
-Poets drew upon a common stock of narrative themes which they ‘used in different stories, and adapted in various places for diverse gods’ (Dalley 2000, p 204).
+Hence a third possibility, rarely considered by scholars, is that Atrahasis and Genesis are similar because they derive from a tradition common to both peoples.
+Although Genesis is the younger of the two texts and thus even further away from the historical Deluge, factually it is closer.
+Aware that polytheism had distorted the truth about God and the history of the world, the author took care not to fictionalise or embellish.
+Pagan authors, by contrast, were promiscuous.
+They drew upon a common stock of narrative themes which they ‘used in different stories, and adapted in various places for diverse gods’ (Dalley 2000, p 204).
 Polytheism was fictionalising and plagiarising at its core.

 Polytheism in Sumer grew out of monotheism.
 Until the Late Uruk period, the country knew only two gods: Anu, with a temple at Uruk, and Ea, with a temple at Eridu, to the south-east.
 Later they were joined by a third, Ellil, worshipped at Nippur.
 The lesser deities did not appear until after them, increasing in number like a human family as theologians assigned them parentage from pre-existing gods.

-In the ancient world the gods were in principle knowable, and had names.
-Some had more than one: the goddess Ninhursag, for example (‘lady of the mountains’), was also Nintu (‘lady of birth’) and Belet-ili (‘mistress of the gods’).
+In the ancient world the gods were in principle knowable.
+They had names.
 Anu, Ea and Ellil were originally different names for the same deity.
-Anu just meant ‘Heaven’, an impersonal synonym for God.
-His personal name was Ea, pronounced, and sometimes written, as Ay-a (Roberts 1972, Leick 1991).
-Ellil was a duplication of the Semitic word il, as in Eblaite texts, where the name appears in the form il-ilu.
+Anu meant ‘Heaven’, an impersonal synonym for God; his personal name was Ea, pronounced, and sometimes written, as Ay-a (Roberts 1972, Leick 1991).
+Ellil was a duplication of the Semitic word il, as in Eblaite texts, where the name had the form il-ilu.
 The duplication signified that he was the one, self-existent God before all others, the ‘god of gods’, just as Hebrew used the plural form Elohim to refer to the one God.
 The god of heaven was a person, not an impersonal force.

-The most common proper name for God among the Israelites was Yahweh, the name by which he first revealed himself when he appeared to Moses (Ex 3:15, 6:3).
+TAmong the Israelites God’s proper name was Yahweh, the name by which he revealed himself to Moses (Ex 3:15, 6:3).
 Abraham, when he called on his name after building an altar between Ai and Bethel (Gen 12:8), must have known him by a different name.
 The references to Yahweh in Genesis are editorial and retrospective: Abraham was calling on the one whom Israel later came to know as Yahweh.

 To make it clear that he was the deity whom Israel’s ancestors knew as Yah, Yahweh instructed Moses to tell the Israelites, “I am has sent me to you.”
 ‘I am’ in Hebrew was ehyeh (infinitive: hayah), equivalent to Akkadian Ayah, and Ya(h) was a West Semitic contraction of the word.
 Ea, or Aya was his name in East Semitic.
 Like Yahweh, it was derived from the verb ‘to be’, and meant ‘He who is’.